-It can be an alarming occurrence for any novice plant owner — suddenly, your anthurium’s once lush and beautiful heart-shaped leaves have started to wilt and die.
+It can be an alarming occurrence for any novice anthurium plant owner — suddenly, the once lush and beautiful heart-shaped leaves on your anthurium have started to wilt and die.
 Your first thought might be what you did wrong.
-Your second thought might be wondering whether your plant is dead for good.
-However, don’t panic.
-What you’re witnessing is actually a very normal part of the anthurium life cycle.
+Your second thought might be wondering whether your anthurium plant is dead for good.
+Don’t panic!
+What you’re witnessing is actually a very normal part of the anthurium lifecycle.

 Sometimes known as the “flamingo flower” for their bright colors, anthuriums are native to tropical environments.

-When properly cared for, anthuriums can bloom year round, with each bloom lasting between two and three months.
-By mimicking the conditions of their natural rain forest habitat, your anthurium could produce up to six blooms per year.
+When properly cared for, anthuriums can bloom year-round, with each bloom lasting between two and three months.
+By mimicking the conditions of their natural rainforest habitat, your anthurium could produce up to six blooms per year.
 As your anthurium plant goes through its lifecycle, there are things you can do to help your plant thrive.
-Follow these steps for optimal health and the best chances of reblooming.
+Follow these steps for optimal anthurium plant health and the best chances of reblooming.

-Ideally, you want your anthurium to be in a brightly lit, warm room that receives enough air circulation—without risking drafts.
+1. Carefully choose your anthurium’s location.
+Ideally, you want your anthurium to be in a brightly lit, warm room that receives enough air circulation but no major drafts.

+2. Regulate your home’s temperature.
 For most modern homes with central air and heating, this isn’t a problem.
 However, it is important to ensure your anthurium isn’t positioned near an outside door or vent since drafts could lower the immediate temperature.
-Instead, anthuriums grow best when the temperature is kept between 70 and 85 degrees F.
+Instead, anthuriums grow best when the temperature is kept between 70 and 85 degrees Fahrenheit.

 Since anthuriums won’t rebloom on the same stalk, you can remove any wilted flowers by pruning the entire stalk off at the base of the plant.
 Just make sure you use clean, sterilized cutting shears to avoid spreading disease to your plant.

+5. Remove brown and dead leaves.
 Generally, brown leaves aren’t anything to be alarmed about and can simply be removed when you prune wilted blooms.
 In most cases, brown leaves can be removed by gently tugging with your hands; however, you may need to use cutting shears if they won’t detach easily.
-If you notice your anthurium has consistently brown leaves that occur outside the natural life cycle of your plant, you may need toswitch up your care routine.
+If you notice your anthurium plant has consistent brown leaves that occur outside the natural lifecycle of your plant, you may need toswitch up your care routine.